chauff/cse1500-web-transcripts/_practicals/assignment-css-node.md

 The PDF and code have to be uploaded by one of the team members to 💡 Brightspace under **CSE Web assessment** (find the category your group belongs too) before the assessment session with the teaching assistant and before the ultimate assessment deadline.
 This means that the outcomes of all web technology assignments are uploaded to the same directory!

 **To pass this assignment, you must have employed the necessary CSS, use templating and include at least one client-side cookie.
-You pass if your app can deal with players executing the game as intended** (already achieved in the previous assignment) **AND with players trying to make invalid moves.**
+You pass if your app can deal with players executing the game as intended** (already achieved in the previous assignment) **AND with players trying to make invalid moves.** The [rubric](assignment-rubric.md) contains example questions for each assignments.
+During the assessment you can make use of your notes.

 ## 1. CSS